ilgaur/ilgaur.github.io/_posts/2025-03-31-docker-compose-profiles.md

 ## Final Thoughts

-Docker Compose profiles have simplified our deployment workflow considerably.
+Compose profiles have simplified our deployment workflow considerably.
 No more juggling multiple compose files or struggling with environment-specific configurations.

 If you're dealing with similar challenges, give profiles a try.
 For more details, check out the [official Docker documentation on profiles](https://docs.docker.com/compose/how-tos/profiles/).